 Employees must notify the Building Administrator and/or Superintendent immediately when they are called for jury or witness duty so that the School can schedule coverage for the employee.
-Employees should contact the Superintendent or office staff to inquire whether they are needed if their jury duty does not extend beyond noon on any given day.
+Employees should contact their direct supervisor and human resources to inquire whether they are needed if their jury duty does not extend beyond noon on any given day.
 The School reserves the right to request a copy of the notice of jury or witness duty and certification of actual service on a jury or as a witness.